Lectionary Bible Studies and Sermons

 True greatness

 Following the death of Diana, princess of Wales, Kate Legge in the Australian newspaper made this comparison between Diana and Mother Teresa.
 "One was young and beautiful and did good works.
 The other was old and ugly and did good works.
 One had a First World eating disorder called bulimia.
 The other lived in the Third World where people starve to death.
-One wore designer clothes and recently sold her dresses for $7.8 million.
+One wore designer clothes and once sold her dresses for $7.8 million.
 The other left behind two saris and a bucket.
 One made headlines with simple gestures such as touching a person with AIDS.
 The other lived her life among lepers and the diseased."
-"In one sense there is no comparison between the two women and yet the expiry of the elder missionary, as a postscript to the dislocation over Diana's death, seems to taunt our godless worship of glamour and style."
+"In one sense there is no comparison between the two women and yet the expiry of the elderly missionary, as a postscript to the dislocation over Diana's death, seems to taunt our godless worship of glamour and style."

 We would be hard pressed to find a clearer present-day illustration of Jesus' teaching on becoming "the servant of all."
 Slighting Diana's character is both undignified and unnecessary.
 The comparison between Diana and Mother Teresa is not made to exalt one and debase the other, but rather to expose the human tendency to glory in status, wealth, beauty, position, education, vitality.....
 As a US magazine editor commented, if she ran a picture of an elderly person on the cover, she could guarantee a drop in sales.